rust-lang/rust-forge/profile-queries.md

 - `important` -- Trace nodes are `important` if they have an extent of 6 (or more), _or_ they have a duration fraction of one percent (or more).
-These numbers are simple hueristics (currently hard-coded, but easy to modify).
+These numbers are simple heuristics (currently hard-coded, but easy to modify).
 Important nodes are styled with textual labels, and highlighted borders (light red, and bolded).